 The Governing Body provide strategic management and act as a ‘critical friend’ supporting the work of the Head Teacher and other staff.

 Schools have a budget and the Governing Body is responsible for managing this budget.
 They support the Head Teacher in deciding how many and what types of staff to employ, which type of equipment to replace or upgrade and what the priorities are for implementing new strategies and initiatives.
+The Budget then gets approved by the Agora Learning Partnership Trust.
 The Governors also have a role in monitoring the school’s progress.

 The Governors do not get paid for their work at school – it is a voluntary role.
 People often apply to join the Governing Body because they are keen to make a commitment to their local community.